traefik/traefik/docs/configuration/commons.md

 # Default: ["http"]
 #
 # defaultEntryPoints = ["http", "https"]

+# Allow the use of 0 as server weight.
+# - false: a weight 0 means internally a weight of 1.
+# - true: a weight 0 means internally a weight of 0 (a server with a weight of 0 is removed from the available servers).
+#
+# Optional
+# Default: false
+#
+# AllowMinWeightZero = true
 ```

 - `graceTimeOut`: Duration to give active requests a chance to finish before Traefik stops.